 It is the opinion of this Board, the presentation of supporting evidence can only enhance the quality of any presentation and is a critical part of supporting a position by either party.
-With that said, it is the opinion of the Board, based upon prior decision - Manyluk v.
-Calgary (City), MGB Board Oder 036/03 (Page 8), Shirley -Anne Ruben et al v.
+With that said, it is the opinion of the Board, based upon prior decisions - Manyluk v.
+Calgary (City), MGB Board Oder 036/03 (Page 8), Shirley Anne Ruben et al v.
 City of Calgary MGB 239/00 (Page 15) and Imperial Parking Ltd v.
-Calgary (City) Board Oder MGB 140/02 (Paragraphs 34 and 37), there is a greater onus on the Complainant to provide the evidence to support their case, for failing to do so means the burden of proof is not transferred to the Respondent to defend the assessment value.
+Calgary (City) Board Oder MGB 140/02 (Paragraphs 34 and 37) - there is a greater onus on the Complainant to provide the evidence to support their case, for failing to do so means the burden of proof is not met.